Best Practices

 Document Structure

-Using the built in structure of standard HTML allows a document to be organized as you type it.
+Using the built-in structure of standard HTML allows a document to be organized as you type it.
 This makes a document much easier to be read and to maintain.
 Most people have stopped using header tags because they did not like the presentation such tags imposed on their web pages, but with the use of CSS that should not be the case.
-The use of styles should not be a replacement to creating structured pages.
+The use of styles should not be a replacement for creating structured pages.
 It is important to remember that users can choose to use their own style sheets in place of the ones you have created in order to best meet their needs.

 Frames